faucetsdn/udmi/misc/gcloud_messages_telemetry/README.md

-# GCloud Messages and Telemetry to BigQuery
+# Messages and Telemetry to BigQuery

 Saves a record of all messages into BigQuery, as well as telemetry into a narrow data structure